sateeshkadiyala/AngularJS-Client-Play-REST-API/README.md

 Client then takes the token and uses it for making subsequent calls by placing the token in "X-AUTH-TOKEN" header.
 If  your token expires you will get a 401.
 If you make a call without the token you will get a 401.

+All the REST API calls are prefixed with '/api'.
+You can change this to whatever you want, but make sure that you change the grunt connection proxy settings, in order to make it work local.

 The main source of information to knit all these pieces together is from the below article.